Who makes the best bonsai tools? The answer used to be Masakuni, but is it anymore?

 As an adult I’ve learned why she freaked out.
 Cutting fabric with scissors is like cutting tomatoes with knives.
 It’s hard to do and you need top quality equipment to not make the task a drag.
 Using them for other means dulls the tools and makes them worth squat.

-After doing hours of research on the subject you may wonder what my choice is.
+After doing hours of research on the subject you may wonder who I think makes the best bonsai tools.
 I admit to being fully biased.
 I like the American Bonsai items.
 The products are sexy.
 I like American Bonsai the same way I like bourbon and Harley Davidsons.
 It’s just… good.
 I’ve also seen a couple bonsai artists I respect whip out an American Bonsai so I know I’m not alone here.
 Whereas Joshua Roth is an American who repeatedly states he makes Japanese tools, American Bonsai calls themselves, their engineering, and their craftsmanship American.
 They take out their American-ness, and roll in it.
 I respect that and I admire having the bold impudence in this intimidating niche of a hobby to defy tradition in that way, and do it so stylishly.

 That said, I liked the look of most of the bonsai tools out there.
 Remember at the end of the day, though Masakuni invented bonsai tools, they only invented them a little more than 70 years ago.
 Bonsai has been practiced for much longer than that.
 Before Masakuni made their first pair of special shears, there were still bonsai hobbyists making do with other tools and there are plenty of hobbyists today that will vouch that doing the same works just fine for them.